-- d) an environmental risk analysis to identify the key environmental performance issues associated with the early works; and - e) details of how environmental performance would be managed and monitored to meet acceptable outcomes, including what actions will be taken to address identified potential adverse environmental impacts.
-In particular, the following environmental performance issues shall be addressed in the CEMP: - measures to monitor and manage dust emissions including dust from stockpiles, traffic on unsealed roads and materials tracking from construction sites onto public roads - ii) measures for the handling, treatment and management of hazardous and contaminated materials (including asbestos) - iii) measure to monitor and manage waste generated during construction but not necessarily limited to: general procedures for waste classification, handling reuse, disposal; use of secondary waste material in construction wherever feasible and reasonable; procedures or dealings with green waste including timber and mulch from clearing activities; and measures for reducing demand on water resources (including potential for reuse of treated water from sediment control basins) - iv) measures to monitor and manage hazards and risks - v) measures to monitor and rectify any impacts to third party property and infrastructure, including details of the process of rectification or compensation of affected landowners, and timeframes for rectification works or compensation processes and - vi) the issues identified in condition D21.
+- a) a description of activities to be undertaken during the Early Works - statutory and other obligations that the applicant is required to fulfil during Early Works, including approvals, consultations and agreements required from authorities and other stakeholders under key legislation and policies - a description of the roles and responsibilities for relevant employees, including contractors and sub-contractors, are aware of their environmental and compliance obligations under these conditions of approval. - d) an environmental risk analysis to identify the key environmental performance issues associated with the early works; and - e) details of how environmental performance would be managed and monitored to meet acceptable outcomes, including what actions will be taken to address identified potential adverse environmental impacts.
+In particular, the following environmental performance issues shall be addressed in the CEMP: - measures to monitor and manage dust emissions including dust from stockpiles, traffic on unsealed roads and materials tracking from construction sites onto public roads - measures for the handling, treatment and management of hazardous and contaminated materials (including asbestos) - iii) measure to monitor and manage waste generated during construction but not necessarily limited to: general procedures for waste classification, handling reuse, disposal; use of secondary waste material in construction wherever feasible and reasonable; procedures or dealings with green waste including timber and mulch from clearing activities; and measures for reducing demand on water resources (including potential for reuse of treated water from sediment control basins) - iv) measures to monitor and manage hazards and risks - v) measures to monitor and rectify any impacts to third party property and infrastructure, including details of the process of rectification or compensation of affected landowners, and timeframes for rectification works or compensation processes and - vi) the issues identified in condition D21.